 Kongo Artist, Yombe Region, Democratic Republic of the Congo, Republic of the Congo, or Angola

-Wood, feathers, cloth, paint, metal
+Wood, feathers, cloth, paint, and metal

 Purchase with funds from the Fred and Rita Richman Special Initiatives Endowment Fund for African Art